Shan533/C-File-System/README.md

 # C++ File System Implementation

-A complete implementation of a simple, Unix-like file system on a simulated disk for CS5600 Computing Systems course.
+A complete implementation of a simple, Unix-like file system on a simulated disk.

 ## 🚀 Features